 Martin Luther King, Jr. being escorted from the Grand Jury in St. Johns County, 1964.
 (Image courtesy of Florida Memory.)

-There is a Freedom Trail of historic sites of the Civil Rights Movement, honoring local heroes like Dr. Robert Hayling, dentist and organizer, and the St. Augustine Four (young teenagers who spent six months in jail and reform school for trying to order a hamburger at the Woolworth's lunch counter).
+There is a Freedom Trail of the Civil Rights Movement's historic sites, honoring local heroes like Dr. Robert Hayling, dentist and organizer, and the St. Augustine Four (young teenagers who spent six months in jail and reform school for trying to order a hamburger at the Woolworth's lunch counter).

-A thriving Black business district grew up along Washington Street in the 19th and early 20th century.
+A thriving Black business district grew up along Washington Street in the 19th and early 20th centuries.
 Frank Butler, the leading businessman, also developed Butler's Beach on Anastasia Island, one of the historic Black beaches of Florida from the age of segregation.
-He also had real estate holdings in West Augustine around the campus of Florida Normal (later Florida Memorial) College, a Black school — and St. Augustine's first college — that was located here from 1918 until 1968.
+He also had real estate holdings in West Augustine around the Florida Normal (later Florida Memorial) College campus, a Black school — and St. Augustine's first college — that was located here from 1918 until 1968.
 The internationally celebrated novelist Zora Neale Hurston was among its teachers.
 There is a historic marker at the house at 791 West King Street where Hurston lived.

 Your visit to St. Augustine is incomplete without exploring the rich African American heritage that changed our nation's history and inspired the world.